Mark Chavez: Where is the Former Doctor Now?

 Mark Chavez Enjoyed Immense Success as a Medical Personnel and Entrepreneur

 Although not a lot of information regarding Mark Chavez’s early years or upbringing is publicly known, it’s evident he had developed an interest in the world of sciences when he was quite young.
-After all, as soon as he’d graduated high school, he enrolled at the University of New Mexico to earn a Bachelor’s in Biochemistry while also minoring in classical music performance (guitar).
+As soon as he had graduated high school, he enrolled at the University of New Mexico to earn a Bachelor’s degree in Biochemistry while also minoring in classical music performance (guitar).
 He then established a stable career as a Medicinal Chemist at Agouron Institute from 1996 to 1999 before deciding to continue his studies at the University of California San Diego to prepare for medical school.

 Mark even worked as a Medical School Admissions Specialist at MD Prep from 2015 to 2018.
 In 2023, he joined QC Kinetix as a Medical Director and worked there until May 2024.
 In 2020, he began providing Goal-Directed Health and Longevity Coaching at The Health MD.
 However, arguably the biggest achievement for this Kion U Coach Certified doctor was launching Gravity Ball, a grip-free resistance exercise technology to help others on their fitness journey.
 But everything changed in August 2024, as he, alongside four others, was charged with conspiring to distribute the anesthetic drug ketamine that led to the death of beloved actor Matthew Perry.

-Mark Chavez Has Agreed to Plead Guilty For His Crimes
+Mark Chavez Agreed to Plead Guilty For His Alleged Involvement in Matthew Perry’s Death

 Dr. Salvador Plasencia